asemic-horizon/stanton/README.md

 # Greenbox

-Greenbox is a Python module for Monte Carlo three-point-estimate sensitivity analysis.
+Greenbox is a Python module for Monte Carlo three-point-estimate sensitivity analysis in Excel.
+It relies on [xlwings](https://www.xlwings.org/) to operate Excel from within Python.
+To install, clone this repository (or just download `greenbox.py` and `requirements.txt` and do

+   pip install -r requirements.txt

 As a demonstration, we'll study the range of a simple neural network: